QR Code

 There was no consultation with my Dad, or his family, asking what he wanted to do, whether he wanted to be replaced, who he wanted to replace him, nor indicating to him or his family anything of what's going on.

 Both my Dad and grandmother died.
-The new legal owners report form IHT400 to HMRC without agricultural relief to inheritance tax.
+The new solicitors reported form IHT400 to HMRC without agricultural relief to inheritance tax.
 A letter was sent to my mother to tell the family that there's a tax liability gathering interest.
-After 65 years of agricultural work we relied on agricultural relief to inheritance tax, so what are the solicitors up to?
+After 65 years of agricultural work this was incredible.
+We relied on agricultural relief to inheritance tax for generations.
 A second opinion was that there's already an interest in the farmhouse and Taunton Trees to be reflected in tax returns.

 Court application

-Any second opinion was rejected.
-On 24 March 2009 there was a court summons for me to issue legal proceedings with respect to the deceased's Will.
+The second opinion was rejected in favour of a court summons for me to issue legal proceedings with respect to the deceased's Will.

 Trial

-I brought a complaint.
+I did respond to the summons.
 On 24 July 2013 the judge found for a new Will.
 I was ordered to pay approximately £1/2 million in costs to the new solicitors and their representatives.

-That will tell people never to stick up for agricultural workers, persons with disabilities, or against tax mistakes, possible fraud or disability discrimination.
+That will show people who stick up for agricultural workers, persons with disabilities, and against possible tax fraud or discrimination.

-The 10-minute story explains a decision that irrespective of whether or not parents & grandparents encourage their children and grandchildren to carry on a farm then to benefit from their own quarters rent-free and to benefit from rent-free land, for example Taunton Trees, means that decades of unpaid work and investment in the farm is "mutual family support" that's not detrimental after mischief with the paperwork.
+As a judge's reasoning gets complicated the 10-minute story explains a decision that irrespective of the legal owner encouraging his family to carry on his farm they benefit from their own quarters rent-free and benefit from rent-free land, for example Taunton Trees.
+The decades of unpaid work and investment in the farm were deemed "mutual family support" that's not detrimental after mischief with the paperwork.

-As the farm is my family's principal home, and there's not a spare £1/2 million for legal costs, the legal costs get secured on my grandmother's estate for her new solicitors "as an administration expense".
+As the farm is the family's principal home, and there's not a spare £1/2 million for legal costs, the legal costs get secured on my grandmother's estate for her new solicitors & their representing solicitors "as an administration expense".

 Permission to appeal, for example on the basis that the family is still resident at our home, and still work the land, was refused.